Being the third movie in Lars Von Trier's

 - One Dialogue, Two Conversations: Joe has sex with four men, and tells each one that "something that means a lot to [her]" has happened: that they have provided her her first orgasm.
 Each guy's reply is shown in a montage.

 - One Steve Limit: Averted.
 In Volume I, Joe's mother is Katherine, whom her father shortens to K, and who is referred to as such for the remainder of her screen time.
 In Volume II, a male sadomasochist whom Joe sees, much to the alienation of her family, is also named K.

 - Parental Neglect: Joe's quest for the lost orgasm leads her to leave her 3-year-old boy, Marcel, alone at home.
-This almost ends up Marcel dying in a similar fashion as Nick in Antichrist by falling off the balcony.
+This almost ends with Marcel dying in a similar fashion to Nick in Antichrist, by falling off the balcony.